mridubhatnagar/blogs-backup/ckyl742n703pt95s1h5g55hfe.md

 - #### **Developer Bias**

-Asking developer friends which platform to write your blog on is the same as asking them which programming language is a good first programming language.
+Asking developer friends which platform to write your blog on is the same as asking them which programming language is a good first programming language?

 Lot of bias leads to analysis paralysis.

 ## **Available Options**